leadership programme to develop National OA Actions

-The leadership programme will support invited Ministries, departments and policy officers in the development and implementation of unique national commitments to domestic OA activities.
+The leadership programme supports invited Ministries, departments and policy officers in the development and implementation of unique national commitments to domestic OA activities.

-The OA Alliance will directly support invited governments in finding their unique approach to domestic OA Actions across 2024-2025, leading to national implementation of UN SDG 14.3 “to minimize and address OA” by the 3rd UN Ocean Conference in 2025.
+The OA Alliance directly supports invited governments in finding their unique approach to domestic OA Actions, leading to national implementation of UN SDG 14.3 “to minimize and address OA.”

 • 1-1 calls between your government and the OA Alliance.